Srikanta2003-cell/Srikanta2003-cell/README.md

 <p align="center">
-  I'm a passionate Frontend Developer skilled in building scalable web applications using React, Next, HTML, CSS, NodeJs.
-I enjoy translating designs into pixel-perfect UIs and bringing products to life with interactive, responsive, and clean code.
+  I'm a passionate Frontend Developer skilled in building scalable web applications using **React, Next, HTML5, TailwindCSS, springboot.** I enjoy translating designs into pixel-perfect UIs and bringing products to life with interactive, responsive, and clean code.
 </p>

 ---